-- Store logs persistently to a volume - Store logs to a host machine - Tail logs into STDOUT or STDERR so that Docker can collect the data - The Dockerfile isn't suitable for local configuration mode and doesn't update bootstrap properties.
-The agent must be configured to operate in the default Centralized configuration mode.
-Learn more from Location of Agent Configuration Repository. - 1.
-Build a Docker image of your application.
+- 1. Build a Docker image of your application.
 This example uses a sample application called fr-sample-app:1.0. - 2.
-In Identity Cloud or AM, set up an agent profile and policy.
-For more information, refer to Identity Cloud's Prepare for installation or AM's Prepare for installation.
+In Advanced Identity Cloud or AM, set up an agent profile and policy.
+For more information, refer to Advanced Identity Cloud's Prepare for installation or AM's Prepare for installation.